GeekMasher/geekmasher.dev/content/sast/codeql/22-12-10--codeql-partical-paths.md

 }
 ```

 ### Using All Vulnerable Sinks

-Similar to the above tip above but instead of using a specific sink from one QL library, we can use any number of sinks from CodeQL.
+Similar to the above tip but instead of using a specific sink from one QL library, we can use any number of sinks from CodeQL.

 This would look something like this: